nrminor/snipit/README.md

 ### Install

-To install this version of `snipit`, we recommend you clone this repo into a working directory of your choice.
+To install this version of `snipit`, be sure to remove any previous installations of `snipit` with `pip uninstall snipit` and/or `conda uninstall snipit`.
+Next, we recommend you clone this repo into a working directory of your choice.
 In that directory, run the following:

 ```
 python3 setup.py install